The Japanese Lover

 Alcohol, Drugs & Smoking

-Given the historical setting and adult themes, there may be some instances of social drinking or smoking depicted as part of the era and characters' lives, but it is not expected to be a central focus.
+Given the historical setting and adult themes, there may be incidental depictions of social drinking or smoking, but it's unlikely to be a central focus or portrayed in an excessive manner.

 Frightening Scenes